rethinkdb/horizon-docs/api/collection.md

 Collection.watch().subscribe(changefeedFunction, errorFunction)
 ```

-This method is not actually part of the `Collection` class, but is instead a [ReactiveX method](http://reactivex.io/documentation/operators/subscribe.html).
+This method is not actually part of the `Collection` class, but is instead a [RxJS method](http://reactivex.io/rxjs/class/es6/Observable.js~Observable.html#instance-method-subscribe).

 When `subscribe` is chained off a read function (i.e., [fetch](#fetch)) it takes three callback functions: